deredhuzent/SuryaNotebook/README.md

 Here is a view of when I was animating the meteorite: [instagram post](https://www.instagram.com/p/BwGVp94Dvi5/)

 ---
-This is my first videogame ever. <3
+This is my first videogame ever <3 !!!